 though we were only there acting as responsible parents in support of our son, if we had been aware

 It was becoming apparent to me that things were being misinterpreted and the entire situation was being twisted into something it wasn’t.
 Something completely innocent got blown way out of proportion from what I believed was a misunderstanding among all parties involved as a result of miscommunication.
 But what bothered me the most, however, was the disrespectful manner in which the officer in charge treated my son.
 He is a great kid, after all he spent 10 years serving in the Boys Scouts, but sadly that trait is often overlooked since he has numerous tattoos and ear gauges like so many others in his age group.
 By exercising his self-expression, he is constantly being wrongfully judged by others because of his appearance.
 As we were being interrogated, he was collectedly sitting on the tailgate of his grandparent's truck in a non-threatening manner with his arms folded.
 The officer forced him to stand up, handcuffed him, while at the same time saying in a harsh tone, "You're doing time for this!" which seemed to imply that the officer believed he was guilty of a crime before even having a full understanding of the situation.
 The officer even threatened him with more alleged "charges" if he didn't keep his mouth shut.
+The proof is shown below.
 When later confronted about this, the officer would viciously deny this claim, but I was standing only an arm's-length away, and what I heard and saw cannot be denied.
 I also documented this statement in my notes immediately following the incident, which would later manifest as this website.
 (My documented notes, together with additional collected evidence shown below would subsequently reinforce that this statement WAS made).
 My belief is....this police officer had just made a biased and premature judgment about my son without having complete knowledge of the facts.
 As a mother, I was so angered and offended by the officer's words and aggressive behavior that it became embedded in my memory, making it impossible for me to forget.
-Being forced to watch as he stood there in handcuffs, which in my opinion was uncalled-for, I became terrified at what the officer might do next and begged my husband not to let them take our son to jail, and the officer once again, pointed his finger downward at me and rudely shouted, "He's only being detained!"
+Being forced to watch as my son stood there in handcuffs, which in my opinion was uncalled-for, I became terrified at what the officer might do next and begged my husband not to let them take our son to jail, and the officer once again, pointed his finger downward at me and rudely shouted, "He's only being detained!"
 Then why did he feel the need to handcuff him?
 This was entirely unnecessary and unreasonable as he was NOT belligerent, resisting, or otherwise failing to comply with the officer's questioning!
 Furthermore, what gives the officer the right to play the role of Judge and jury before understanding the full extent of what was actually going on?
 All three of us were submissive to the officer's questions and were in no way behaving in a manner where handcuffs were necessary.

 My son was threatened with jail time by a police officer.
 Evidence would surface a few days later that confirmed the officer was determined to make good on that threat.